cornell-zhang/GraphLily/README.md

 - [orkut](https://drive.google.com/file/d/1Am0hPLhGNAwjYWt5nd_-XsIaKBiWcwqt/view?usp=sharing)

 ## Benchmark
-Go to the GraphLily/benchmark folder, modify the cnpy path in Makefile, modify the bitstream path and the datasets path in run_bfs.sh, then run the script:
+Go to the `GraphLily/benchmark` folder, modify the cnpy path in Makefile, modify the bitstream path and the datasets path in run_bfs.sh, then run the script:
 ```bash
 cd GraphLily/benchmark
 bash run_bfs.sh
 ```

 ## Test
-To do quick debug or test after tweaking the designs in GraphLily/graphlily, just go to the GraphLily/tests, build and run test programs (HW synthesis is included in those programs).
+To do quick debug or test after tweaking the designs in `GraphLily/graphlily`, just go to the `GraphLily/tests`, build and run test programs (HW synthesis is included in those programs).
 Please install [googletest](https://github.com/google/googletest) first to build the test programs.
 ```bash
 cd GraphLily/tests
 make test_module_spmv_spmspv # generate bitstream and run module test by one command
 ```

+Moreover, we support TAPA-style standalone tests in `GraphLily/tests/tapa_sw`, please refer to the directory to see more details.

 ## Troubleshooting